"The only way to DEFEAT your enemy is to first KNOW your enemy."

 So with that said, here’s the question for today: what is the devil’s goal?
 And how does he seek to accomplish that goal?
 What are his weapons?
 What tactics does he employ?
 What is he trying to achieve?

-For the long term, that answer is easy...DESTRUCTION.
+For the long term, that answer is easy...DESTRUCTION (see John 10:10).
 He wants to destroy your life – both on this earth and in eternity to come.
 He wants to utterly ruin your existence and make you more miserable every single day – leading up to eternal misery in hell.

 But how does he accomplish that?
 What are his short term goals?
-What is he throwing at you today to get you one step closer to that goal?
+What is he doing right now to get you one step closer to that goal?

 While there’s no doubt that the devil likes us to commit sin and behave immorally, that certainly isn’t his end goal.
 That’s just a step along the way.
 He’s got his eyes set much higher.